cs0320/class-livecode/F24/dec3-learn-rrouter/README.md

 I've created an initial React application in this folder.
 We'll build on it.

-* Create the React TypeScript app with Vite: `npm create vite@latest my-vue-app -- --template vue`
+* Create the React TypeScript app with Vite: `npm create vite@latest app -- --template react-ts`
 * `cd app`, `npm install`, and `npm run dev` to run the starter app.
 * Note that the `README.md` file in the `app` directory is the auto-generated file produced by creating a new Vite project.

+## Notes while working

+I could run this as either a library or a framework; going for library for now because it looks simpler, but there are supposed advantages of using it as a framework (TODO: add link)